OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 programmers should determine for themselves which approach is a better fit for them.

+Note: For the remainder of the document the phrase *parallel region* will be used to describe either a `parallel` or `kernels` region.
+When refering to the `parallel` construct, a terminal font will be used, as shown in this sentence.

 The Loop Construct
 ------------------
 The `loop` construct gives the compiler additional information about the very